sirisha-marthy/py220-2018/adv-py/w02-ohnotes.md

 Often, for pragmatic reasons, iterable classes will implement both __iter__() and __next__() in the same class, and have __iter__() return self , which makes the class both an iterable and its own iterator.
-It is perfectly fine to return a diferent obejct as the iterator though.
+It is perfectly fine to return a different object as the iterator though.

 ```
 # here range() is an iterable object...